 Ask Frauke to inquire and/or arrange your fishing trip.

-Kejimkujik National Park Seaside is a wild beautiful and isolated 22 km² stretch of coastline west of Liverpool in the South Shore region with two scenic trails – Harbour Rock Trail (5.2 km return) and Port Joli Head Trail (8.7 km return).
-The trails bring you to glacier-carved headlands, secluded rocky coves and a broad beach with silver sand.
-Often you can observe seals and shorebirds just off shore.
-Other features include interpretation exhibits, telescopes, and benches.
-Open year round as conditions allow; there is no admission charge.
+Kejimkujik National Park Seaside is a wild beautiful and isolated 22 km² stretch of coastline west of Liverpool in the South Shore region.
+There are two scenic trails – Harbour Rock Trail (5.2 km return) and Port Joli Head Trail (8.7 km return).
+The trails head to glacier-carved headlands, secluded rocky coves and a broad beach with silver sand.
+Often you can observe seals and shorebirds just offshore.
+Further, you find interpretation exhibits, telescopes, and benches.
+The park is open year-round as conditions allow; there is no admission charge.

+A fun activity for both kids and adults.
 An authentic, living heritage site, much of Ross Farm remains the same as it was in the 1800s.
-From historic Rose Bank Cottage where the Ross family lived, to daily activities such as wool spinning and ox shoeing, the museum gives visitors the chance to experience yesterday’s traditional farming methods, while learning sustainable ways of living for today.
-Chat with costumed interpreters, hike the scenic nature trail, take a wagon ride or winter sleigh ride, and meet the animals who live and work on the farm as you connect with Nova Scotia’s rural heritage.
+From historic Rose Bank Cottage where the Ross family lived, you have the chance to experience to daily activities such as wool spinning and ox shoeing, the museum gives visitors the chance to experience yesterday’s traditional farming methods while learning sustainable ways of living for today.
+Talk with costumed interpreters, hike the scenic nature trail, take a wagon ride or winter sleigh ride, and connect with the animals who live and work on the farm as you connect with Nova Scotia’s rural heritage.
 This is a fun activity for both kids and adults.
+Watch the Ross Farm Museum video.

-Explore Mahone Bay with Ton and Robyn from Sail and See on board Oak Haven, a 35 foot full-keeled, cutter-rigged sail yacht.
-Learn about our local history, legendary mysteries, and natural environment, and if you’re interested, learn a bit about sailing too.
+Explore Mahone Bay with Ton and Robyn from Sail and See onboard board Oak Haven, a 35 foot full-keeled, cutter-rigged sail yacht.
+Learn about our local history, legendary mysteries, and natural environment.
+And if you’re interested, learn about sailing too.
 Open your senses to the sea and to all that this ocean playground has to offer.
+Boating along the beautiful waterways and seeing divine shores of the South Shore - sailing is boating at its best.

 Near Lunenburg and less than a 20 minute drive from River Ridge Lodge, artists, photographers and kayakers alike will be delighted with the undeniable natural beauty of the fishing village of Blue Rocks, still a working fishing village.
 The little community of Blue Rocks is advertised as “Lunenburg’s answer to Peggy’s Cove” and owes it's name to the blue slate rocks on the edge of the ocean that make Blue Rocks an artisan and photographers muse.
 If you like to get away from the crowds at Peggy's Cove but would still like to discover the beauty of Nova Scotia fishing villages, Blue Rocks is the answer.